pengzhouzp/pengzhouzp.github.io/_pages/main.md

 <br>

 # News

+* [May.
+22, 2023] Paper <b>["RWKV: Reinventing RNNs for the Transformer Era"](https://arxiv.org/abs/2305.13048)</b> is available in arXiv.
+* [May.
+22, 2023] Peng presented the paper <b>["Backpropagating Errors Through Memristive Spiking Neural Networks"](https://arxiv.org/abs/2203.01426)</b> at the 2023 IEEE International Symposium on Circuits & Systems (IEEE ISCAS), Monterey, CA.
+* [April.
+29, 2023] <b>[The paper titled "How to Build a Memristive Integrate-and-Fire Neuron for Spiking Neuronal Signal Generation" has been awarded the 2023 IEEE Transaction on Circuits and Systems Darlington Best Paper Award](https://ieee-cas.org/paper-award/outstanding-paper-awards/ieee-transactions-circuits-and-systems-darlington-best-paper#recipients)</b>.
+This paper was led by Prof. Sung-Mo Kang, Prof. Jason Eshraghian, and Prof. Leon O. Chua in a collaboration spanning UC Santa Cruz, UC Berkeley, University of Michigan, TU Dresden, and Syungkyunkwan University.
+* [Feb.
+22, 2023] <b>["2023 Telluride Workshop on Neuromorphic Cognition Engineering"](https://sites.google.com/view/telluride-2023/home)</b> has been announced.
+Jason and I will be hosting one of the topic areas: Open-source neuromorphic hardware, software, and wetware.
 * [Nov.
-14, 2022] Paper **“Gradient-based Neuromorphic Learning on Dynamical RRAM Arrays”** is accepted by IEEE Journal on Emerging and Selected Topics in Circuits and Systems (IEEE JETCAS).
+14, 2022] Paper <b>["Gradient-based Neuromorphic Learning on Dynamical RRAM Arrays"](https://ieeexplore.ieee.org/document/9961206)</b> is accepted by IEEE Journal on Emerging and Selected Topics in Circuits and Systems (IEEE JETCAS).
 It is a JETCAS special issue on Memristive Circuits and Systems for Edge-Computing Applications.
 * [Sep.
 13, 2022] Peng submitted a Spiking Neural Network Accelerator to tape-out in eFabless / Google SkyWater MPW7 shuttle.
 * [Aug.
 30, 2022] Congratulations to Prof. Jason Eshraghian for joining the ECE department as a new assistant professor.
 He leads the Neuromorphic Computing Group and co-advise Peng.
 * [Jul.
-15, 2022] Peng was awarded <b>[“Best New Neuromorph”](https://sites.google.com/view/telluride-2022/about-workshop/awards?authuser=0)</b> during the <b>[2022 Telluride Neuromorphic Workshop](https://sites.google.com/view/telluride-2022/home)</b>.
+15, 2022] Peng was awarded <b>["Best New Neuromorph"](https://sites.google.com/view/telluride-2022/about-workshop/awards?authuser=0)</b> during the <b>[2022 Telluride Neuromorphic Workshop](https://sites.google.com/view/telluride-2022/home)</b>.
 * [Jun.
-26, 2022] Paper <b>[“Gradient-based Neuromorphic Learning on Dynamical RRAM Arrays”](https://arxiv.org/abs/2206.12992)</b> is available in arXiv.
+26, 2022] Paper <b>["Gradient-based Neuromorphic Learning on Dynamical RRAM Arrays"](https://arxiv.org/abs/2206.12992)</b> is available in arXiv.
 * [Jun.
-23, 2022] Peng gave a talk on **“Memristive Spiking Neural Network for Neuromorphic Computing”** at the Computer Science Department of Santa Clara University invited by Prof. Nam Ling and Prof. Tokunbo Ogunfunmi.
+23, 2022] Peng gave a talk on **"Memristive Spiking Neural Network for Neuromorphic Computing"** at the Computer Science Department of Santa Clara University invited by Prof. Nam Ling and Prof. Tokunbo Ogunfunmi.
 * [May.
-31, 2022] Peng presented the paper <b>[“A Fully Memristive Spiking Neural Network with Unsupervised Learning”](https://ieeexplore.ieee.org/document/9937309)</b> at the 2022 IEEE International Symposium on Circuits & Systems (IEEE ISCAS), Austin, TX.
+31, 2022] Peng presented the paper <b>["A Fully Memristive Spiking Neural Network with Unsupervised Learning"](https://ieeexplore.ieee.org/document/9937309)</b> at the 2022 IEEE International Symposium on Circuits & Systems (IEEE ISCAS), Austin, TX.
 * [Apr.
 25, 2022] Peng has been selected to participate in the <b>[2022 Telluride Workshop on Neuromorphic Cognition Engineering](https://sites.google.com/view/telluride-2022/home)</b>, which is the most famous neuromorphic workshop with a long history since the "neuromorphic" area originated.
 * [Mar.
 29, 2022] Peng has been selected as a <b>[2022 Science Internship Program](https://sip.ucsc.edu/sip-2022-research-projects/) </b>research mentor.
 * [Mar.
-02, 2022] Paper <b>[“SPICEprop: Backpropagating Errors Through Memristive Spiking Neural Networks”](https://arxiv.org/abs/2203.01426)</b> is available in arXiv.
+02, 2022] Paper <b>["SPICEprop: Backpropagating Errors Through Memristive Spiking Neural Networks"](https://arxiv.org/abs/2203.01426)</b> is available in arXiv.
 * [Feb.
-25, 2022] Patent <b>[“Splitting normalization method and device, audio feature extractor and chip”](https://patents.google.com/patent/CN114093377A/en?oq=CN114093377A)</b> has been published.
+25, 2022] Patent <b>["Splitting normalization method and device, audio feature extractor and chip"](https://patents.google.com/patent/CN114093377A/en?oq=CN114093377A)</b> has been published.
 * [Jan.
-14, 2022] Paper <b>[“A Fully Memristive Spiking Neural Network with Unsupervised Learning”](https://arxiv.org/abs/2203.01416)</b> has been accepted at the 2022 IEEE International Symposium on Circuits & Systems (IEEE ISCAS).
+14, 2022] Paper <b>["A Fully Memristive Spiking Neural Network with Unsupervised Learning"](https://arxiv.org/abs/2203.01416)</b> has been accepted at the 2022 IEEE International Symposium on Circuits & Systems (IEEE ISCAS).
 * [Jan.
-07, 2022] Patent <b>[“Pulse event decision device, method, chip and electronic equipment”](https://patents.google.com/patent/CN113902106B/en?oq=CN113902106B)</b> has been published.
+07, 2022] Patent <b>["Pulse event decision device, method, chip and electronic equipment"](https://patents.google.com/patent/CN113902106B/en?oq=CN113902106B)</b> has been published.
 * [Nov.
-18, 2021] Paper <b>[“How to Build a Memristive Integrate-and-Fire Model for Spiking Neuronal Signal Generation”](https://ieeexplore.ieee.org/abstract/document/9618724)</b> has been published in: IEEE Transactions on Circuits and Systems–I: Regular Papers.
+18, 2021] Paper <b>["How to Build a Memristive Integrate-and-Fire Model for Spiking Neuronal Signal Generation"](https://ieeexplore.ieee.org/abstract/document/9618724)</b> has been published in: IEEE Transactions on Circuits and Systems–I: Regular Papers.
 We are honoured to have these international cooperations among Germany, Korea, the University of Michigan, UCB, and UCSC.
 * [Oct.
-23, 2021] Peng gave a talk on <b>[“Memristive Spiking Neural Network for Neuromorphic Computing”](http://ic.hust.edu.cn/info/1135/1606.htm)</b> at the Integrated Circuit School, Huazhong University of Science and Technology.
+23, 2021] Peng gave a talk on <b>["Memristive Spiking Neural Network for Neuromorphic Computing"](http://ic.hust.edu.cn/info/1135/1606.htm)</b> at the Integrated Circuit School, Huazhong University of Science and Technology.
 * [May.
-14, 2021] We received the Faculty Research Grant for **“Bio-Inspired Memristive Spiking Neural Network for Machine Learning”** research from the Committee on Research of the University of California, Santa Cruz.
+14, 2021] We received the Faculty Research Grant for **"Bio-Inspired Memristive Spiking Neural Network for Machine Learning"** research from the Committee on Research of the University of California, Santa Cruz.
 * [Mar 30, 2021] Peng has been selected as a <b>[2021 Science Internship Program](https://sip.ucsc.edu/2021-research-projects/)</b> research mentor.
 * [Dec.
-29, 2020] Paper <b>[“Automatically detecting bregma and lambda points in rodent skull anatomy images”](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0244378)</b> has been published in: PloS one.
+29, 2020] Paper <b>["Automatically detecting bregma and lambda points in rodent skull anatomy images"](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0244378)</b> has been published in: PloS one.
 * [Sep.
 14, 2020] Peng received the **2020 IEEE Nuclear Science Symposium and Medical Imaging Conference (IEEE NSS/MIC) trainee grant**.
 * [Jul.
-29, 2020] Paper <b>[“Towards Real-Time Machine Learning for Anomaly Detection”](https://ieeexplore.ieee.org/abstract/document/9507937)</b> has been accepted at the 2020 IEEE Nuclear Science Symposium and Medical Imaging Conference (IEEE NSS/MIC).
+29, 2020] Paper <b>["Towards Real-Time Machine Learning for Anomaly Detection"](https://ieeexplore.ieee.org/abstract/document/9507937)</b> has been accepted at the 2020 IEEE Nuclear Science Symposium and Medical Imaging Conference (IEEE NSS/MIC).
 * [Mar.
 16, 2019] Peng was accepted and graduated from the <b>[Graduate Student Leadership Certificate Program](https://graddiv.ucsc.edu/current-students/grad-student-resources/grad-student-leadership-prog.html)</b> of the University of California, Santa Cruz.

 <br>

 # Review
 ## Journal
+* IEEE Journal on Emerging and Selected Topics in Circuits and Systems
 * IEEE Transactions on Circuits and Systems II: Express Briefs
 * Memetic Computing

 ## Conference
+* 2023 IEEE Biomedical Circuits and Systems Conference (BIOCAS)
 * 2023 IEEE International Symposium on Circuits & Systems (ISCAS)
 * 2022 IEEE International Symposium on Circuits & Systems (ISCAS)
 * 2022 IEEE International Midwest Symposium on Circuits and Systems (MWSCAS)